Why not plan a day trip for visitors or lead a walking trail for students or youth groups around:

 The walk explores Blackwood from Coromandel Railway Station, along beautiful residential tree-lined streets with diverse architectural styles as well as through the business district where evidence of the early village businesses can still be found.

-Brochures are available from the City of Mitcham Civic Centre, Blackwood and Mitcham Libraries, Mitcham Heritage Centre, Mitcham Toy Library or by contacting the Community Information Service on 8372 8812.
+Brochures are available from the City of Mitcham Civic Centre, Blackwood and Mitcham Libraries, Mitcham Heritage Centre, Mitcham, Cumberland Park, Blackwood and Hawthorn Community Centres, the Works Depot, or by contacting the Community Information Service on 8372 8812.

-Would you like to know more about the Yurrebilla and Heroines Trails for Information on Trails in the Mitcham Council area visit www.southaustraliantrails.com.
+For more information on Trails in the Mitcham Council area visit www.southaustraliantrails.com.